 Provisions are recognised at the present value of the best possible estimate of the consideration required to settle or transfer the obligation, taking into account the information available concerning the event and its consequences.
-Where discounting is used, adjustments made to provisions are recognised as a financial expense on an accrual basis.
+Where discounting is used, adjustments made to provisions are recognised as a financial expense as accrued.

-The compensation to be received from a third party on settlement of the obligation is recognised as an asset, provided that there are no doubts that the reimbursement will take place, unless there is a legal relationship whereby a portion of the risk has been externalised as a result of which the Company is not liable; in this situation, the compensation will be taken into account for the purpose of estimating the amount of the related provision that should be recognised.
+The payment receivable from a third party on settlement of the obligation are recognised as assets, provided that there are no doubts that the payment will take place, unless there is a legal relationship whereby a portion of the risk has been externalised as a result of which the Company is not liable; in this situation, the payment will be taken into account for the purpose of estimating the amount of the related provision that should be recognised.